crishhh1998/FD-CAM/README.md

 # Switch-CAM
-This repo is the official implementation of "Switch-CAM: Visual Explanations for Deep Convolutional Network via Switch Convolutions".
+This repo is the official implementation of "FD-CAM: Improving Faithfullness and Discriminativity of Visual Explanation for CNNs".